MicrosoftDocs/win32/desktop-src/cossdk/what-s-new-in-com--1-5.md

 ---
-Description: 'COM+ version 1.5 adds new features that are designed to increase the overall scalability, availability, and manageability of COM+ applications both for developers and for system administrators.' ms.assetid: 'e7073ba5-6b19-4d94-8cc0-b4e16bb44afd'
+Description: COM+ version 1.5 adds new features that are designed to increase the overall scalability, availability, and manageability of COM+ applications both for developers and for system administrators. ms.assetid: e7073ba5-6b19-4d94-8cc0-b4e16bb44afd
-title: 'What's New in COM+ 1.5'
+title: Whats New in COM+ 1.5
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in COM+ 1.5